roaked/roaked.github.io/content/docs/design/finite-element-method-development/_index.md

 end
 ```

-Afterwards using `min` and `max` `MATLAB` functions, the maximum and minimum stresses are identified and the coordinates of the centers associated with these extreme stresses within the structural elements are also located.
+After using `min` and `max` `MATLAB` functions, the maximum and minimum stresses are identified and the coordinates of the centers associated with these extreme stresses within the structural elements are also located.

 ### 2.7.
 Validation Based on Book